ncatlab/nlab-content/pages/4/5/2/2/22254/content.md

 by a _$G$-equivariant group_ we mean a [[group object]] [[internalization|internal]] to $G$-[[actions]], e.g. [[internalization|internal]] to [[G-sets]], [[G-spaces]], or [[G-manifolds]], etc.

 Beware that the term "equivariant group" for this notion is non-standard; or rather: there is no other established term for this notion at all.
-The term is meant to rhyme on the established terminology of _[[equivariant principal bundles]]_, in which context it serves to make nicely transparent the full (but often hidden) [[internalization|internal]] nature of the concept.
+The term is meant to rhyme on the established terminology of _[[equivariant principal bundles]]_, in which context it serves to make nicely transparent the full (but often hidden) [[internalization|internal]] nature of the concept: equivariant principal bundles have, in general, equivariant groups as their [[structure groups]].

 ## Definition